alexjp7/MijdasWeb/README.md

 <h3> Using The Development Environment</h3>

+1. To correct errors between dependancies please run: `npm run serve --fix`.
-1. To build and run the project: `npm run serve` or `npm run dev`this will locally host the website (note: if you get errors/warnings run `npm run serve --fix`).
+2. To build and run the project: `npm run serve` or `npm run dev`this will locally host the website
-2. To run please open a browser, and enter into the url `http://localhost:8080/`.
+3. To run please open a browser, and enter into the url `http://localhost:8080/`.

 <h3> Source Files - Github & Zipped File </h3>